-To help you through the jungle of products on the market, we’ll review our top three picks and pick out the lightest climbing tree stand for 2021.
+To help you through the jungle of products on the market, we’ll review our top three choices and pick out the lightest climbing tree stand for 2021.

 The lightest climbing tree stands are: